scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 TwoPhaseCommitTransactionManager transactionManager = factory.getTwoPhaseCommitTransactionManager();
 ```

-### Begin or start a transaction (for the coordinator)
+### Begin or start a transaction (for Coordinator)

-For the process or application that begins the transaction to act as a coordinator, you should use the following `begin` method:
+For the process or application that begins the transaction to act as Coordinator, you should use the following `begin` method:

 ```java
 // Begin a transaction.
 TwoPhaseCommitTransaction tx = transactionManager.begin();
 ```

-Or, for the process or application that begins the transaction to act as a coordinator, you should use the following `start` method:
+Or, for the process or application that begins the transaction to act as Coordinator, you should use the following `start` method:

 ```java
 // Start a transaction.